juanca37/tmux/README.md

 ### HOW TO INSTALL

-1. Clone this repo

-2. cd into the tmux folder
+1. Clone this repo into the ~/.config/tmux folder in your PC

-3. Run the following command to create a symlink to home folder

-> ln -s .tmux.conf ~/.tmux.conf